 … No pressure.

-As female founders the odds are stacked against us.
+The odds are stacked against us female founders.
 2.3% of Venture Capital went to female founders in 2020 and only 18% had a positive experience raising funding over the past 18 months.

 I was one of the 82% who has had a less-than positive experience fundraising.

 Dissecting and learning from the experience has been both depressing and empowering.
 Depressing for the obvious reasons; only 2.3% of VC is going to female founders.
-The road is littered with toxic masculinity, inappropriate behaviour and aggressive negotiation tactics.
+Toxic masculinity, inappropriate behaviour and aggressive negotiation tactics litter the road.

 For the entrepreneur, this first leaves you questioning yourself – rather than the wider environment.
 However, when you zoom out, the shared experience of female entrepreneurs across the board speaks volumes.